 “Well, not so much denying who you are as just hiding the truth a little bit.
 You know how the game is played, Alex: what they don’t know won’t hurt them, right?”

 Alex stared at his father in disbelief.
 “You’ve got to be kidding?
-I always sensed that you were morally bankrupt, but now I know it’s true.
-I’m disappointed in you, dad.
+I always sensed that you were morally corrupt, dad, but now I know it’s true.
+I’m disappointed in you.
 If that’s the way it is, I no longer want to be a part of this family.
 This is it; I’m done.”

-Alex continued staring into his father’s eyes for a few more seconds, saw there was no possibility that Ken would bend his stance on the matter just to save his relationship with his son, then spun on his heel and proceeded to pack his things.
+Alex continued staring into his father’s eyes for a few more seconds, saw there was no possibility that Ken would bend his stance on the matter to save his relationship with his son, then turned and proceeded to pack his things.

 It wasn’t long before Alex had settled into a small studio apartment near the corner of Broadway and Bleecker Street in NoHo, and his adult life—one independent of his wealthy birth family—truly began.

-A few weeks later, Alex was approached for an interview by a left-wing media publication, and he delighted in coming clean about his sexuality and his estrangement from Ken and Faye.
-The article gave rise to a bit of drama in the media for a few weeks, then the dust quickly settled, and it was soon forgotten.
-Alex, of course, would never forget this betrayal by his own flesh and blood, and some part of him looked forward to an opportunity in the future to repay the pain and suffering that Ken had dished out to his son.
+A few weeks later, Alex was approached for an interview by a left-wing media publication, The Village Voice, and he delighted in coming clean about his sexuality and his estrangement from his family.
+The article gave rise to a bit of drama in the media for a few weeks, but the dust quickly settled, and it was soon forgotten.
+Alex, of course, would never forget this betrayal by his own father, and some part of him looked forward to an opportunity in the future to repay the pain and suffering that Ken had dished out to his son.

-It was in these dance classes at Chelsea Piers that Alex first meets and became friends with Adam McCall.
-Alex’s initial attraction was definitely physical—by this time Alex had found his eye pleasingly drawn to the well-defined muscular physique of both dancers and natural bodybuilders—but it quickly became clear Adam was straight, and so Alex settled for a casual friendship with a sweet man and an excellent fellow dancer.
+It was in these dance classes at Chelsea Piers that Alex first met and became friends with Adam McCall.
+Alex’s initial attraction to Adam was physical—by this time Alex had found his eye pleasingly drawn to the well-defined muscular physique of other male dancers—but it was clear Adam was straight, and so Alex settled for a casual friendship with both a sweet man and an excellent fellow dancer.

 A few months more, and Alex felt he was ready to audition for paying dance roles.
 He had his eye on off-Broadway shows, whose scope and schedules wouldn’t interfere with his studies, but nothing appropriate immediately appeared.
-Then, in mid-2019, Adam informed Alex that he was starting work as a backup dancer at an East Village cabaret club, The Garden Cabaret, and suggested that Alex come along to the open auditions for the remainder of the cast that were happening later in the week.
+Then, in late-2019, Adam informed Alex that he was to start work as a backup dancer at an East Village cabaret club called The Garden Cabaret in March of 2020, and suggested that Alex come along to the auditions for the remainder of the cast that were happening later in the week.

-The rest, as they say, is history, and Alex became one of my lovely dance crew, and an integral part of the Eldridge Street ‘Chamily.’
-Mrs Chu, Bernard, William, and I, of course, were all mortified to hear Alex’s story of rejection by his family for being gay, and we rallied around him like a supportive shield.
-Alex’s stories from the inner sanctum of the Abercrombie household were also the nidus of the idea to make Ken Abercrombie and Abercrombie Industries the next target for E-VAG to take down.
+Alex became one of my lovely dance crew, and an integral part of the Eldridge Street family.
+Mrs. Chu, Bernard, William, Amir, and I were all mortified to hear Alex’s story of rejection by his family for being gay, and we rallied around him like a supportive shield.
+Alex’s stories from the inner sanctum of the Abercrombie household were also the nidus of the idea to make Ken Abercrombie and Abercrombie Industries the next target for E-VAG.

 And so, Alex’s story now intersects with all the others at the all-important time: July 4th, 2020.

-Alex is truly enjoying his new life free from his famous family’s influence, and with his new band of friends that he meets with regularly at The Garden Cabaret and Bernard’s Bookstore, he feels like the trajectory of his life has shifted just enough to be headed towards true happiness, rather than merely focusing on success as it had before this chance meeting.
+Alex is truly enjoying his new life free from his famous family’s influence, and with his new band of friends from The Garden Cabaret and Bernard’s Bookstore.
+He feels like the trajectory of his life has shifted just enough to be headed towards true happiness, rather than merely focusing on success as it had before this chance meeting.

-Despite still having two more years to go to finish his medical degree, Alex finds himself deeply engaged in serving the public through the early months of 2020 as the COVID-19 pandemic swept the city.
-Rather than being forced into lockdown, as a medical student he was enlisted to be of assistance on the ground at NEU Langone Hospital Emergency Department.
-Alex contracted COVID in April of 2020, but was lucky enough to experience only minimal symptoms, not dissimilar to a bad cold, and within two weeks his body had cleared the virus and he was back to his usual busy routine.
+Despite still having two more years to go to finish his medical degree, Alex surprisingly finds himself deeply engaged in serving the public through the early months of 2020 as the COVID-19 pandemic swept the city.
+Rather than being forced into lockdown, as a medical student he was enlisted to be assist on the ground at NEU Langone Hospital Emergency Department.
+Alex contracted COVID in April, but was lucky enough to experience only mild symptoms, and within two weeks his body had cleared the virus and he was back to his usual busy routine.

-Tonight Alex, along with the rest of the cast at The Garden Cabaret, have joined me for our grand re-opening, where the atmosphere is very festive, and Alex takes to the stage filled with joy and excitement . . .
+Tonight, Alex along with the rest of the cast at The Garden Cabaret, have joined me for our postponed grand opening, where the atmosphere is exceedingly festive, and Alex takes to the stage filled with joy and excitement . . .